 Tommy’s hobbies include losing to Scott, our Senior Minister, in basketball and ping pong.
 (Hmm… Wonder who wrote this bio?!)
 But he makes up for that by thoroughly crushing Scott on the golf course.
 (Like… thoroughly.)

 Scott’s role as Minister at First Christian Church began February 2008.
 He was previously Minister of Youth here at First Christian since March 2003 and has been in vocational church ministry since 1996, serving churches in Ohio and Illinois.
 He and his wife Dagny (pron.
-DAHG-knee) met at Wheaton College, have been married since 1997 and have two incredibly good looking, massively intelligent, and super spiritual kids: Sophia and Alden.
-Dagny is the Pediatric Social Worker at Johnson City Medical Center.
+DAHG-knee) met at Wheaton College, have been married since 1997 and have three children.
+Dagny is a Pediatric Medical Social Worker.
 He loves equipping his Staff Team to use their gifts and accomplish their ministry tasks with excellence.
 Scott’s ministry passion is to connect people to Christ through the local church and equip them to grow to become who God made them to be.
 He loves to feed the flock with the Word of God and is consumed with carrying out Christ’s call in the Great Commission to “make disciple makers” (a phrase borrowed from a mentor that he likes to use to summarize the church’s task.)

 Scott is a lover of reading who also enjoys singing, playing guitar, piano, and drums, and a dark cup of coffee that doubles as paint remover!
 He plays soccer, basketball, loves (and hates) golf, and has a dream that he will one day automagically turn into an amazing singer-songwriter that holds local coffeehouse audiences of 12 captive by melding John Mayer’s guitar and songwriting skills (with a decidedly theological bent) and Jeremy Lister’s voice.
 (David Wilcox is as close as it comes.)
 If he’s not in his office working, then he’s probably somewhere around the building roasting his own coffee beans, making Chemex coffee, or he can probably be found at Catalyst Coffee Company.
 Scott studied theology at Wheaton College and received his graduate training at Trinity Evangelical Divinity School and Emmanuel Christian Seminary.
 If it’s not patently obvious, he wrote his own bio.